zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_package_create.md

   -l, --log-level string      Log level when running Zarf.
 Valid options are: warn, info, debug, trace (default "info")
       --no-log-file           Disable log file creation
-      --no-progress           Disable fancy UI progress bars, spinners, logos, etc --tmpdir string         Specify the temporary directory to use for intermediate files --zarf-cache string     Specify the location of the Zarf cache directory (default "~/.zarf-cache")
+      --no-progress           Disable fancy UI progress bars, spinners, logos, etc --oci-concurrency int   Number of concurrent layer operations to perform when interacting with a remote package. (default 3)
+      --tmpdir string         Specify the temporary directory to use for intermediate files --zarf-cache string     Specify the location of the Zarf cache directory (default "~/.zarf-cache")
 ```